Victory Gallop

 Victory Gallop (foaled May 30, 1995, in Ontario, Canada) is a Canadian-bred Thoroughbred racehorse who won the 1998 Belmont Stakes to deny Real Quiet the Triple Crown, and was the 1999 Champion Older Dirt Male.
-Upon the death of 1997 Belmont Stakes winner Touch Gold on November 13, 2025, Victory Gallop became the oldest living winner of the Belmont Stakes.
+Upon the death of 1997 Belmont Stakes winner Touch Gold on November 13, 2025, Victory Gallop became the oldest-living winner of the Belmont Stakes, as well as the last-surviving winner born in the 20th Century.
+He is six years older than the next-oldest winner Birdstone.

 Background

 Bred by Ivan Dalos' Tall Oaks Farm, Victory Gallop was foaled later in the year than is common for most Northern Hemisphere Thoroughbreds.
 Sired by 1987 Florida Derby winner Cryptoclearance, who won 12 of 44 starts and earned $3,376,327 lifetime, he was out of the mare Victorious Lil.
 He was purchased by Prestonwood Farm of Versailles, Kentucky, owned by Houston, Texas oilmen Jack, Art, and J. R. Preston, who also owned and raced two-time Breeders' Cup Mile winner Da Hoss.

 Racing career

 Racing at age two, Victory Gallop won two ungraded stakes races and was second in the important Laurel Futurity.
 The following year, in the lead-up to the American Classic Races for three-year-olds, he won the Rebel Stakes, then beat Favorite Trick in the Arkansas Derby.
-In the Kentucky Derby, he was running dead last behind fourteen other horses at the half mile pole, then made a powerful drive near the end of the homestretch to pass betting favorite Indian Charlie but ran out of track and finished second to winner Real Quiet.
+In the Kentucky Derby, he was running last behind fourteen other horses at the half mile pole, then made a powerful drive near the end of the homestretch to pass betting favorite Indian Charlie but ran out of track and finished second to winner Real Quiet.
 In the Preakness Stakes, he finished second again to Real Quiet, then won the longer Belmont Stakes by a few inches.
 From there, Victory Gallop finished second behind Coronado's Quest in the Haskell Invitational Handicap and the Travers Stakes.

 Racing in 1999 at age four, Victory Gallop recorded his best year.
 In the spring, he traveled to Nad Al Sheba Racecourse in Dubai, where he finished third to Shadwell Racing 's Almutawakel in the 1999 Dubai World Cup.
 Back in the United States, he won the Stephen Foster and Whitney Handicaps.
 In August 1999, Victory Gallop "retired at the pinnacle of his career with a torn ligament in his left foreleg...[Victory Gallop] probably tore the suspensory ligament in his left foreleg near the finish line of his stirring duel with Behrens in the Whitney Handicap at Saratoga."